Call Icon

 What is Agile and how is it different from DevOps?

 Agile Methodology involves continuous iteration of development and testing in the SDLC process.
 The Agile development process breaks the product into smaller pieces and integrates them for final testing.
-It can be implemented in many ways, including scrum, kanban, scrum, XP, etc.
+It can be implemented in many ways, including scrum, kanban, XP, etc.

 DevOps is a practice of bringing development and operations teams together.
 It focuses on constant testing and delivery implemented by a large team.
 On the other hand, Agile is an iterative approach that focuses on collaboration, customer feedback and small rapid releases.
 It focuses on constant changes and requires a small team.